In Minnesota eligible voters don’t have to wait until Election Day to vote. Voters may vote early with an Absentee Ballot.

 Can I vote by Absentee Ballot if I’m not a registered voter?

 If you are not a registered voter, that is not a problem.
-When you apply for an Absentee Ballot you will be provided with the required voter registration materials.
+When you apply for an Absentee Ballot you will be provided with a Voter Registration Application..

 How do I return my Absentee Ballot?